 ON THE ROOF

-Going solar is probably the best thing an average homeowner can do to help fight climate change.
+Going solar is by far the best way for an average homeowner to help fight climate change.
 After all, Switching to Electric is only beneficial if the source of that electricity is green energy.

 Just as the utility company owns the infrastructure of poles, wires, transformers, and meters and only charges customers for the power they use, a PPA means that the solar company retains ownership of the panels, inverters, charge controllers and switches, and only charges customers for the power they generate.

 But while popular, a PPA isn’t always the best way to go.
-Purchasing a solar system outright is also an option, and often a better one, depending on each homeowner’s individual circumstances.
-Purchasing allows the homeowner to take advantage of the various tax incentives and net metering credits that are offered, whereas with a PPA, the solar company, as the owner of the system, get those and pass them on to the customer in the form of a lower rate.
+It depends on each homeowner’s individual circumstances.
+And it’s important to understand that with a PPA, that it’s the solar company, as the owner of the system, that gets the tax credits and passes them on to the customer in the form of a lower rate.